 OUR corporate social responsibility

 Even as a small business, we uphold social and environmental commitments as part of our Corporate Social Responsibility (CSR).
-Our founder, Martina Rowley, has a lifelong passion for the environment.
+Our founder and owner, Martina Rowley, has a lifelong passion for the environment.
 She holds an honours degree in Environmental Studies (BES Hons) from York University, Canada, a certificate in Environment and Third World Studies from the Open University, UK, and professional certification as Associate Member of the Institute of Environmental Management and Assessment (IEMA) from the UK.
+See more under Environmental Commitment.

-Naturally, sustainable practices are part of our everyday business and life.
-We keep our environmental footprint as small as possible, and encourage some better purchasing and event practices with our clients whenever possible.
+Sustainable practices are part of our everyday business and life.
+We keep our environmental footprint as small as possible, and also encourage some better purchasing and event practices with our clients whenever possible.
 What we do:

-- Traveling: We take public transit to meetings and events, or car-pool.
+Traveling: We walk, cycle, or take public transit to meetings and events whenever possible, or car-pool with colleagues.

-- Recycling/The 3Rs: We, in fact, encourage the 5 Rs: rethink, refuse, reduce, reuse, and recycle.
+Recycling/The 3Rs: We encourage 5 Rs: rethink, refuse, reduce, reuse, and recycle.
 That means replacing computers and technology only when broken or ineffective, double-sided printing and photo-copying whenever feasible, and reusing or repurposing anything possible to limit our resource consumption.

 First and foremost, we conduct ourselves ethically in our business and with our clients’ businesses.
 Always.